 After Your Root Canal

-Your tooth, and the surrounding area, may be a little sensitive for a few days after the procedure.
+Your tooth and the surrounding area may be a little sensitive for a few days after the procedure.
 This is completely normal, and over-the-counter pain medications can help alleviate any lingering pain or pressure you may experience.
 If the pain continues for longer than a day or two, you should contact your dentist or endodontist immediately for further recommendations.

-Ask your dentist or endodontist if you may need a root canal in the near future or if there’s anything you can do to help prevent it.
+Check with your dentist or endodontist if you may need a root canal in the near future or if there’s anything you can do to help prevent it.